dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 EU-codefest 2012 was 19 and 20 July in Lodi Italy
 =================================================

-In coordination with the [BOSC](BOSC "wikilink") committee we are organised the first EU-Codefest, a low-key event the week after [BOSC 2012](BOSC_2012 "wikilink") in California.
+In coordination with the [BOSC](BOSC "wikilink") committee we organised the first EU-Codefest, a low-key event the week after [BOSC 2012](BOSC_2012 "wikilink") in California.

 The EU-Codefest took place on 19 and 20 July 2012, in [Lodi,